lessenadam/sf-restaurants-csv/README.md

 ## Making changes

 All logic lives in `index.js`.
-Feel free to change as your heart desires.
+Feel free to change to your heart's content.